Countess Amalie Elisabeth of Hanau-Münzenberg: Landgravine

-Amalie Elisabeth married William of Hesse-Kassel in 1619.
-They had their first child, Agnes, in 1620, and would go on to have 12 children together.
+The 17-year-old Amalie Elisabeth married William of Hesse-Kassel in 1619.
+They had their first child, Agnes, in 1620 and would go on to have 14 children together in just 17 years, although only four of their children lived to adulthood.
 During the first years of their marriage, William’s father Landgrave Maurice was facing serious internal and external challenges to his authority.
 Many of these challenges would remain unresolved until Amalie Elisabeth became regent.

 In 1604, the ruling family of the Landgraviate of Hesse-Marburg had died out, and the will of its last Landgrave stipulated that its territory should be divided between Landgrave Maurice of Hesse-Kassel and Louis V, Landgrave of Hesse-Darmstadt, provided they both agreed to preserve the Lutheran faith.
 However, in 1603 Maurice had converted to Calvinism and he later attempted to convert his half of the Marburg inheritance to his new faith.
 Louis V, a devout Lutheran, thus challenged Maurice’s right to the inheritance, taking the case to the Aulic Council.
 Maurice had little reason to think the court would find in his favor, as Calvinism was not one of the legally recognized religions of the Empire.
 He began forming alliances with anti-Habsburg states, joining the Protestant Union in 1609.
 In 1623, the Aulic Council ruled in favor of Louis V and awarded Hesse-Darmstadt the entire inheritance and further financial reparations.
 In 1624 Louis V, who had established connections with the Catholic League, moved to enforce his claim, with Imperial General Tilly occupying Marburg and southern Hesse-Kassel.
 Landgrave Maurice tried desperately to raise a force to expel Tilly and prevent the annexation, but he was opposed from within Hesse-Kassel by the Landgraviate’s estates, composed of representatives from the local towns and nobility.
 No new taxes could be levied without the approval of the estates, and because they opposed Maurice’s foreign policy goals they prevented him from raising an army.
 After years of fruitless struggle, in 1627 the estates forced Maurice to abdicate to his son William.
 William now became Landgrave William V, with Amalie Elisabeth as his Landgravine.